Home

 Current availability:

-Sydney-based Dave Madden and Peter Harris (Madden was Harris' guitar student) have remained completely underneath the prog radar until recently, when their sole album, Fools Paradise [sic.], was reissued on the Korean M2U label.
-The duo had released a single, Remember Me, in 1974, releasing the album the following year, in a pressing rumoured to be only a few hundred copies.
-It's a lovely piece of folk/prog, largely consisting of gentle acoustic numbers like The Wind At Eve or I Heard A Man Say, with the only real blip being O'Weary Brain, a jaunty, piano-led song, slightly out of place with the gentle melancholy of most of the other tracks.
+Sydney-based Dave Madden and Peter Harris (Madden was Harris' guitar student) have remained completely underneath the prog radar until recently, when their sole album, Fools Paradise [sic.], was reissued, initially on the Korean M2U label.
+The duo had released a single, Remember Me, in 1974, the album appearing the following year, in a pressing rumoured to be only a few hundred copies.
+It's a lovely piece of folk/prog, largely consisting of gentle acoustic numbers like The Wind At Eve or I Heard A Man Say, the only real blip being O'Weary Brain, a jaunty, piano-led song, slightly out of place with the gentle melancholy of most of the other tracks.

 All in all, a very good album indeed; top marks to M2U for resurrecting this obscurity and making it available to the sort of audience it should've had first time round.
 This just proves that, like Quarteto 1111's criminally still-unreissued Onde Quando..., there are almost certainly many classic Mellotron Albums from the machine's heyday out there still waiting to be rediscovered, even if this one 'only' features it on five tracks.
-This is decidedly worth picking up, though probably more for the music than the 'Tron, though the latter certainly isn't to be sniffed at.
+This is decidedly worth picking up, probably more for the music than the Mellotron, though the latter certainly isn't to be sniffed at.
 Recommended.

 Made in Sweden (Sweden)